 As noted above, most of the early Roslyn buildings were designed by local carpenter-builders who, in some instances, worked from architectural pattern books.
-By the mid-19th century, the larger, more fashionable houses being built along the harbor were designed by architects, even though in some instances the quality of the building provides the only evidence for an architectural attribution.
+By the mid- 19th century, the larger, more fashionable houses being built along the harbor were designed by architects, even though in some instances the quality of the building provides the only evidence for an architectural attribution.
 The earliest building designed by a known firm of professional architects was Christ Church Chapel (later the first Trinity Church, Roslyn) which was designed by McDonald & Clinton in 1862.
 An earlier suggestion had been made that the Roslyn Presbyterian Church was designed by an architect, but this proposal was not accepted by the congregation.
 The earliest known published work is of Frederick Copley's design for the Jerusha Dewey house, built in 1862, by William Cullen Bryant and published in Woodward's Country Houses (published by the authors, George E. and F.W.
 Woodward, New York, 1865 Pg.
 40).
-The Jerusha Dewey House belongs to the County of Nassau.
-It had been partially restored by the Town of North Hempstead Historical Society.
-Measured drawings were completed by John Stevens in December 1981.
-Copley also published the design for "Clifton", still standing in Roslyn Harbor (TG 1987-88), in The Horticulturist vol. XX, 1865 Pg.
+The Jerusha Dewey House belongs to the County of Nassau as part of the William Cullen Bryant Preserve, which is also the site of the Nassau County Museum of Art.
+Measured drawings of the Dewey Cottage were completed by the John Stevens in 1981.
+Since them, the cottage has been partially restored by the Town of North Hempstead Historical Society.
+Copley also published the design for "Clifton," still standing in Roslyn Harbor (TG 1987-88), in The Horticulturist vol. XX, 1865 Pg.
 7 to Pg.
 11 and reprinted in Woodward's Country Houses as design #30, p.139.
 In addition he may have designed the Gothic Mill at Cedarmere.
 Copley did not consider himself an architect but signed himself "artist."
 He is known to have painted at least one Roslyn landscape, dated 1857, which returned to Roslyn in 1980.
 The earliest major work by a prominent architect is Jacob Wrey Mould's design for the Thomas Clapham's "Stonehouse," now "Wenlo," in 1868.
 A contemporary newspaper clipping in the possession of the present owner identifies Mould as the architect.
 Plate #61 of Bicknell's Brick and Wood Architecture (1875) illustrates a house very similar to "Stonehouse" in facade design and floor plan.
 Bicknell credits the design to J. Wrey Mould and identifies the owner as Thomas Clapham of Roslyn (TG 1993-94).
 Mould designed many churches in New York, including the All Souls Unitarian Church and Parsonage (1853-1855).
 In 1859 he became Associate Architect of the New York City Department of Public Parks and in, 1870-1871, the Architect-in-chief.
 In these capacities he designed most of the buildings and other structures in Central Park including the bandstand (1862), the terrace (1858-1864) and the casino (1871).
 (See Van Zanten, David T. "Jacob Wrey Mould" Echoes of Owen Jones and the High Victorian Styles in New York, 1853-1865," Journal of the Society of Architectural Historians, Vol. XX VII, #1, March 1969, pgs.
 41-57).